Josep Lluís Núñez: Hesperia Mutiny

-Núñez was re-elected twice without opposition, but in 1988 he had to face the players rebellion known as the Hesperia Mutiny (named after the hotel where the players reunited), which ended with the dismissal of almost all the team (14 out of the 26 players and the coach).
-Afterward, he hired Johan Cruyff as coach, and the club saw the golden era of the Dream Team, which won the club's first European Cup in 1992.
+Núñez was re-elected twice without opposition, but in 1988 he had to face the players' rebellion known as the Hesperia Mutiny (named after the hotel where the players reunited), which ended with the dismissal of almost all the team (14 out of the 26 players and the coach).
+Afterwards, he hired Johan Cruyff as coach, and the club saw the golden era of the Dream Team, which won the club's first European Cup in 1992.
 In 1989, he won the re-election against rival Sixte Cambra, and was again re-elected without opposition in 1993.
-The next year, he started the Barcelona Foundation, to prevent the conversion of the club to a private-owned sporting society, per the new Spanish law.
+The next year, he started the Barcelona Foundation to prevent the conversion of the club to a privately owned sporting society, per the new Spanish law.

 Disagreements with Cruyff forced the coach's dismissal, and since then Núñez had to face the open opposition led by the former coach.
 In 1997, he was reelected for the last time, winning against rival Ángel Fernández.
-Months later, he survived a vote of no-confidence instigated by opponent platform "L'Elefant Blau", one of whose leaders, Joan Laporta, would become the club's president several years later.
+Months later, he survived a vote of no-confidence instigated by the opponent platform "L'Elefant Blau", one of whose leaders, Joan Laporta, would become the club's president several years later.

 He hired first Bobby Robson and then Louis van Gaal as coaches.
 But the lack of titles in van Gaal's third year and his lack of understanding with the fans forced his dismissal, and that of Núñez himself, tired of being pressured.
 In 2000, he resigned after 22 years as club president.

-Criticism

-Despite his achievements, Núñez was not always popular.
-His refusal to pay high wages gained him many critics and saw the departure of players like Diego Maradona, Ronaldo, Bernd Schuster, Hristo Stoichkov and Luís Figo.